Dragon8029/100-days-of-code/Attempt4.md

 *Oct 19, 2018*

 Carried on with @freeCodeCamp ES6 section, I think that javaScript is starting to make sense.
 Also went back to "The Web Developer Bootcamp" by Colt Steele on @udemy for some review.

+---

+##A4D45:
+*Oct 20, 2018*

+Continued to make my way through the ES6 section from @freeCodeCamp.
+Everytime I think I start to understand javaScript, it proves me wrong...
+One day this will all make sense, just have to keep trying!